 Tariff (p/k Wh renewable heat)

-Most domestic systems payments will be based on an estimated heat output (’deeming’).
-In some cases, meters are required to determine the technology’s heat output.
-Ofgem's factsheet 'Do I need metering for the Domestic Renewable Heat Incentive (RHI)?' has further details.
+Most domestic systems payments will be based on an estimated heat output (’deeming’) and in some cases, meters are required to determine the technology’s heat output.

 Changes to the domestic RHI mean that new heat pumps registering for the scheme must be metered